cloudflare/cloudflare-docs-engine/src/content/learning/debugging.md

 | 1015       | Your client IP is being rate limited.                                              |
 | 1027       | Worker exceeded free tier [daily request limit](/about/limits#Daily-Request-Limit) |

-<br/>Other 11xx errors generally indicate a problem with the Workers runtime itself - please check our [status page](https://www.cloudflarestatus.com/) if you see one.
+Other 11xx errors generally indicate a problem with the Workers runtime itself — please check our [status page](https://www.cloudflarestatus.com/) if you see one.

 ### Identifying error: Workers Metrics